Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 If you are working in a highly stressful environment, where you are constantly stressed and harassed, there is no scope for healing.

 If you are highly competitive and are always worried about what others are doing or thinking, meditation will not be of much help to you.

 So What Exactly is Meditation?

-Meditation is complete way of life.
-You not only breathe, but live in meditation.
+Meditation is a complete way of life.
+You not only breathe but live in meditation.

-If you are living consciously 24×7, there’s no way doubts, worries, or fears can even enter in our mind.
+If you are living consciously 24×7, there’s no way doubts, worries, or fears can even enter your mind.
 It’s only when we are operating unconsciously that we invite these foes.

 Now don’t get me wrong when I say that you should live consciously throughout the day.
 You might feel it is impossible to do that.
 But that it is not so.